Filipee01/Sistema_de_Gerenciamento_de_Eventos_Culturais/Readme.md

 `-----------------------`

 Escolha uma opcao: 5
-Nome do Evento: ExpoCenter
+Nome do Evento: Rock in Rio
-Nome do Artista a remover: Bidu
+Nome do Artista a remover: Iron Maiden
-Artista Bidu removido do evento ExpoCenter!
+Artista Iron Maiden removido do evento Rock in Rio!

 `-----------------------`